redhat-openstack/website/source/troubleshooting/networking.html.md

 ## **tcpdump**

-      will be your best friend so it's best to learn and understand how to use it.
+tcpdump will be your best friend so it's best to learn and understand how to use it.
 When debugging routing issues with quantum, tcpdump can be used to investigate the ingress and egress of traffic.
+For example:

-For example: tcpdump -n -i br-int
+           tcpdump -n -i br-int

 The above command will capature all traffic on the internal bridge interface.